kstenerud/dogma/kbnf.md

 Numbers are used in [calculations](#calculations), numeric ranges, and as parameters to functions.

 Certain functions take number parameters but restrict the allowed values (e.g. integers only, min/max value, etc).
-Only parameters containing compatible values can produce a result in such cases.

 Numbers can be expressed as number literals (in binary, octal, decimal, hexadecimal notation for integers, and in decimal or hexadecimal notation for reals), or derived from [functions](#functions), [macros](#macros), and [calculations](#calculations).